rust-lang/book/second-edition/src/ch19-04-advanced-types.md

 to compute the type of `guess`, it looks at both of the match arms.
 The former has a value of `u32`, and the latter has a value of `!`.
 Since `!` can never have a value, Rust is okay with this, and decides that the type of `guess` is `u32`.
-The formal way of describing this behavior of `!` is that the never type unifies with all other types.
+The formal way of describing this behavior is that expressions of type `!` can be coerced into any other type.
 We’re allowed to end this `match` arm with `continue` because `continue` doesn’t actually return a value; it instead moves control back to the top of the loop, so in the `Err` case, we never actually assign a value to `guess`.

 Another use of the never type is `panic!`.
 Remember the `unwrap` function that we call on `Option<T>` values to produce a value or panic?
 Here’s its